Welcome to another Wacky Workshops project- making a flowering seat.

 - To measure where to cut on the seat, wind wire around the pot, under the rim and twist the ends together.

 - Use this wire template and a marker to draw a circle on your seat.

-- Use the box cutters to cut the circle out of your seat.
+- Cut the circle out of your seat, using box cutters.

 - Remove the stuffing and springs and discard.